OpenGenus/Best-student-discount-services/README.md

 ## Best services providing student discounts one must try

-This is a humble list to document the best services providing student discounts so that every student can take the benefit of all these services.
+A student ID :credit_card:  is a key :key: that unlocks :closed_lock_with_key: several deals and free stuffs :tada: that can make life better.
+This is a list of best services that offer student discounts that a student must try.

 # Table of contents